Meet the nurse who can harm you then heal you

 Nigerian taekwondo grandmaster Ferguson Oluigbo believes Efobi has an edge over fellow fighters given her background in nursing.

-"I am looking at a day she will go with the national team to the Olympics - not just as a colleague but as a medical expert," Oluigbo told BBC Sport Africa.
+"I am looking at a day she will go with the national team to the Olympics - not just as a colleague but as a medical expert," Oluigbo said.

 "She is going to compete and she is also going to be on the ground assisting the medical team.
-She understands what will happen to your leg when you are doing taekwondo, different from a nurse or a doctor who does not know anything about sports.
+She understands what will happen to your leg when you are doing taekwondo - different from a nurse or a doctor who does not know anything about sports.

-"She is going to say 'No, that thing you are touching is not the pain.
-This is where the pain is coming from' because she understands it."
+"She is going to say 'no, that thing you are touching is not the pain, this is where the pain is coming from' because she understands it."

 Oluigbo is an experienced trainer of Olympians, having been among the instructors who helped Chika Chukwumerije win a bronze medal at the 2008 Beijing Games.